Nearest Neighbour-Based Statistics for 21cm-Galaxy Cross-Correlations in the Epoch of Reionization: Prospects for Detecting Cross-Correlations Using Different Frameworks

 The statistical significance associated with the detection of 21\,cm--galaxy cross-correlations is further quantified in the bottom panels of \fig{fig:detect_prospect_noise}, where the $\chi^2$ distributions computed from control samples consistent with the null hypothesis of no cross-correlation are also shown (gray histograms) for both summary statistics.
 In each case, the $\chi^2$ value measured from the mock dataset (vertical dashed line) lies far away in the tail of the corresponding null distribution, indicating a strong inconsistency with the null hypothesis.
 Notably, the 1NN CDF statistic refutes the null hypothesis at substantially higher significance ($\chi^2_{\mathrm{1NN}} \approx 2.8 \times 10^{5}$) than the conventional two-point statistic ($\chi^2_{\mathrm{2pt}} = 721$), indicating that the 1NN CDF cross-correlation framework is markedly more robust to the underlying anti-correlation, even in the presence of instrumental noise.
+This higher detection significance in the case of the 1NN statistic essentially reflects its ability to capture non-Gaussian, higher-order cross-correlations that are not captured by the two-point cross-correlation function.

 When foreground filtering is applied, the behavior of both summary statistics changes appreciably.
 As shown in the top row of \fig{fig:detect_prospect_noise_plus_wedge}, the amplitudes of both statistics are substantially reduced relative to the noise-only case.
 In particular, the two-point cross-correlation function measured from the mock dataset becomes largely indistinguishable from that of the control sample across all separations.
 This loss of sensitivity arises because the two-point statistic measure is dominated by large-scale modes at low $k_\parallel$, which are preferentially removed from the 21\,cm field by our foreground avoidance strategy\footnote{Formally, the two-point cross-correlation function can be expressed as